Gary1E2/olistchris/README.md

 ### Conclusion
 Olist can design and deploy more effective and targeted marketing campaigns for repeat customers.
 Trust and expectations can be built upon users by offering reliable, additional funtionalities.

-# Changes to add after Presentation:
+# Changes added after Presentation:
 - containerizing run.sh
 - README.md changes